 You know them by their size (smaller than a pinhead) and their color (bright red).
-You see them every once in awhile crawling across the back of your hand, or on the kitchen countertop.
-But what exactly are these little guys?
+You see them every once in a while crawling across the back of your hand, or on the kitchen countertop.
+But what exactly are these tiny red bugs?

-Preventing clover bites from coming into the house en masse falls, for the most part, under regular home maintenance.
-You deter them the same way you do other bugs and household pests: sealing up your home the best you can.
+You can deter clover mites the same way you do other bugs and household pests: by sealing up your home the best you can.
 This is kind of tough given their small size; clover mites can weasel their way through the tiniest of holes and cracks.
 Still, here’s what to do:

 - Keep screens on all your windows and doors.